fledge-iot/fledge-south-dnp3/README.rst

 Raspbery Pi.
 Therefore it can not be built for the Raspbery Pi without first building these boost libraries.

+Note: cmake 3.11 is required in order to build the opendnp3

 Alternatively run the script requirements.sh to automate this and place a copy of the opendnp3 project in your home directory.